beljac22/gvsu-cis350/README.md

 # Team Remedy

-This project is a website to allow users to rate bathrooms across Grand Valley.
-SQLite is used for the relational database management system, and the front end is written in React JavaScript.
+This project is a bathroom rating app for bathrooms across Grand Valley State University's campus.
+We hope that this app can be used to improve students' experiences on campus.
+Finding a bathroom on campus can sometimes be difficult, especially when you don't like overly messy bathrooms or a bathroom that commonly doesn't keep up with cleaning.
+Our goal is to provide an easy system for seeing bathrooms across the campus so our users can find suitable bathrooms for their everyday needs!

 ## Team Members and Roles